 TTY Phone is available at the King Library circulation desk.

 What accomodations can the Libraries make for persons using wheelchairs?

 Library staff can retrieve materials for people who cannot reach top or bottom shelves.

 All library buildings have elevator access to all floors (although assistance from library staff may be needed).

 Barrier-free public workstations are available in King, BEST, and the Art/Architecture Libraries, as well as in the Kamm Electronic Instruction Facility in King Library.

 What other services do the Libraries provide for people with disabilities

 Select large print and audio books are available from our libraries, with additional titles available from college and university libraries participating in OhioLINK.

-King and Brill Libraries have individual study rooms for persons needing extreme quiet to study.
+King and BEST Libraries have individual study rooms for persons needing extreme quiet to study.

 A TTY phone is located at the King Library Cirulation Desk.